top of page

 Sports Vision Improvement

-Because vision guides our action, athletic performance relies on clear sight, healthy eyes, and excellent binocular vision skills!
-By maximizing eye movement ability, peripheral awareness, depth perception, clarity of sight, and visual perceptual skills, athletes can improve performance!
+Because vision guides our action, athletic performance relies on clear sight, healthy eyes, good visual processing and excellent binocular vision skills!
+By maximizing eye movement ability, peripheral awareness, depth perception, clarity of sight, and visual perceptual skills, athletes can improve performance even if they are already performing at a high level.